 Note: Results are adjusted to control for household income and basic demographics.
-Source: Authors' estimates from the PSID (1980-2019).

-Because of this resource deficit, Black households ended up buying less expensive first homes than White households.13 They also bought them slightly later (see first row of Table 1).
+Because of this resource deficit, Black households ended up buying less expensive first homes than White households.
+They also bought them slightly later (see first row of Table 1).
 Consequently, Black families had a little less time to see their houses grow in value and pay down their debt before age 55.

 Not only did older Black homeowners start from a weaker position, but their housing wealth also grew more slowly over time.
 The second row of Table 1 calculates the internal rate of return that, when applied to the down payment, yields housing wealth at age 55.
 For both Black and White homeowners, this internal rate of return exceeds the annual appreciation rate of the house itself (around 2 percent during this period) because housing is a highly leveraged investment.
 Nevertheless, Black housing wealth grew 0.7 percentage points slower per year.
-Compounded over two TABLE 1.
-SIMULATED AGE AT FIRST PURCHASE AND Annualized Appreciation Rate of Housing Wealth, by Race, 1980-2019
+Compounded over two